6 tips to Positive Body Language...

 to make eye contact looks as though you have something to hide.
 So hold

-that contact for too long as it can become a 'stare' so make eye contact
+that contact for too long as it can easily become a 'stare' so make eye contact

 genuine smile is a delight and works wherever you are in the world.

-your handshake firm but not overlong as you make eye contact.
+your handshake firm but not overlong and make eye contact.
 A floppy

 handshake makes you appear unsure of yourself and reluctant to be in